DoomsdayDeveloper/SimpleChecker/README.md

 2. Run the loader executable, which will launch the main application from the folder.
 3. If a link to the adapter opens in the browser, the setup worked.
 Wait for the loader process to finish.
 4. Enter any ID and click the “Sign in” button.

-> Note: Do not share passwords or sensitive tokens publicly.

 ---

 ## Archive Access